 Costas has been wearing glasses since the start of the Sochi Olympics because of an infection in his left eye.
 On Monday's broadcast, it was apparent the infection had spread to his other eye.
 It quickly became the topic of conversation on social media and sports talk radio.

 Costas said he simply couldn't do the job because his eyes had become blurry, watery and sensitive to light.
 "I'm walking around, I might as well be playing 'Marco Polo,'" he said in a telephone call to the "Today" show Tuesday.
-"I have no idea where I am."
+"I have no idea where I am."1 comment on this story

 He said it's a viral infection that has to run its course, and he hopes things improve enough in the next few days so he can return to the broadcast.